 As technology has progressed over the last decade, we’ve seen an evolution from monolithic applications to microservices and are now seeing the rise of serverless event driven functions, led by AWS Lambda.
 What factors have driven this evolution?
 Low latency messaging enabled the move from monoliths to microservices, low latency provisioning enabled the move to Lambda.

 To start with, ten years ago, a monolithic application was the best way to deliver business logic, for the constraints of the time.
 Those constraints changed, and about five years ago the best option shifted to microservices.
-New applications began to be built on a microservices architecture, and over the last few years, tooling and development practices changed to support microservices.
+New applications began to be built on a microservices architecture, and over the last few years, tooling and development practices changed to support the microservices evolution.

 Today, another shift is taking place to event driven functions — because the underlying constraints have changed, costs have reduced, and radical improvements in time to value are possible.